Poster Template Guidelines

 The figures and tables should cover slightly more than 50% of the poster area.
 If you have only a few illustrations, make them large.
-Do not omit the text, but keep it brief.
+Keep text concise and relevant.
 The poster should be understandable without oral explanation.

 Avoid abbreviations, acronyms, and jargon.
-Use a consistent type style Arial throughout.
+Use a consistent type style throughout.
 All poster fonts should be minimum 40-point.
 Table font should be a minimum of 32-point.
-Use large type, for example.
 An 8.5” by 11” sheet of paper photo statically enlarged 50% makes the text readable from 5 feet away.

 - Eye Movement